Dick Black (politician): Medicaid expansion

 Black introduced a budget amendment to the General Assembly to prohibit Medicaid expansion without the legislature's approval.
 He led a conservative revolt against Medicaid expansion that inspired the Twitter hashtag #BlackorBust.
 After a full day of heated back-door debates, Black prevailed and the Senate approved a budget without Medicaid expansion, which was Democratic Governor Terry McAuliffe's signature issue.
 McAuliffe vowed not to sign a budget without it.

 On June 20, 2014, McAuliffe announced he would veto the Black or Bust amendment.
 But his attempted veto of the Black or Bust Medicaid Amendment failed when his veto was ruled unlawful by the Speaker.

 Media appearances

-Black has made appearances on Russian, Israel and Chinese state-run and Hezbollah-affiliated media critiquing US foreign policy.
+Black has made appearances on Russian, Israeli and Chinese state-run and Hezbollah-affiliated media critiquing US foreign policy.